gchq/stroom-docs/content/en/docs/glossary.md

 See [Context Data]({{< relref "context-data" >}}), [Stream Concepts]({{< relref "user-guide/concepts" >}}) and [`stroom:lookup()`]({{< relref "user-guide/pipelines/xslt/xslt-functions#lookup" >}}) for more details.

+## Cron

+{{< external-link "cron" "https://en.wikipedia.org/wiki/Cron" >}} is a command line utility found on most linux/unix systems that is used for scheduling background tasks.
+Cron expressions (or variants of them) are widely used in other schedulers.

+Stroom uses a scheduler called Quartz which supports cron expressions for scheduling.
+The full details of the cron syntax supported by Quartz can be found {{< external-link "here" "https://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html" >}}.

+See [Cron Syntax]({{< relref "docs/reference-section/cron" >}}) for more detail.

 ## CSV

 **C**omma **S**eparated **V**alues is a file format with typically one record per line and fields delimited by a `,`.